jfftonsic/logseq-software-engineering/pages/DataJpaTest.md

 				  }
 				  ```
+				  #jpa #junit #spring #sample #sql
 	- Using data.sql
 		- #+BEGIN_CAUTION
 		  not a good approach
 		  #+END_CAUTION
-			- A data.sql file forces us to put all our insert statements into a single place.
+			- A `data.sql` file forces us to put all our insert statements into a single place.
 Every single test will depend on this one script to set up the database state.
 This script will soon become very large and hard to maintain
 	- Using [[Spring DBUnit]]
 	  sources:: https://springtestdbunit.github.io/spring-test-dbunit/index.html, http://dbunit.sourceforge.net/
 	  collapsed:: true